VickiLanger/OpenGates/site/versions/1/checklist.md

 ## Anti-gatekeeping Checklist

 The checklist is **not** in order of importance.
-It is broken down into sections to help us understand how each item helps us open gates and avoid gatekeeping.
+It is broken down into sections to help us understand how each item helps us promote inclusion and avoid gatekeeping.

 **Jump To:**
  - [Inclusion](#inclusion)